unum-cloud/uform/README.md

 model = VLMForCausalLM.from_pretrained("unum-cloud/uform-gen")
 processor = VLMProcessor.from_pretrained("unum-cloud/uform-gen")

-# [cap] Narrate the contents of the image with precision
+# [cap] Narrate the contents of the image with precision.
-# [cap] Summarize the visual content of the image
+# [cap] Summarize the visual content of the image.
 # [vqa] What is the main subject of the image?
 prompt = "[cap] Summarize the visual content of the image." image = Image.open("zebra.jpg")